Barkerprooks/coredumped.info/static/blog/ctf/htb/underpass.md

     Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel

-Default Apache HTTP page exists on `http://10.10.11.48`

-Directory busting - `/server_status` has a 403 but I think that might be a default thing.

-Don't seem to be getting anywhere with this.

-Virtual host busting now - nothing there either. using the IP address though so it's not clear.

-Lets just try adding `underpass.htb` to the hosts file because usually that's what the host is named.

-Still getting back the same default Apache page, lets try the virtual hosts again.

-Nope.
+Visiting the index page for the web server at `http://10.10.11.48/` yields the default apache page

+We can try to brute force web directories with and virtual hosts with `gobuster`.

+However, it doesn't seem like there's any common routes on this web server...

-The server doesn't seem to host any `DNS` let's do a full port scan.
+The machine doesn't seem to host any `DNS` server. let's do a full port scan.

-`> nmap -sS -p- -vv underpass.htb`
+    nmap -sS -p- -vv underpass.htb

-    #!sh
+Same thing.

     PORT   STATE SERVICE REASON
     22/tcp open  ssh     syn-ack ttl 63
     80/tcp open  http    syn-ack ttl 63

-Same thing.

 Hmm... what about `UDP`?

-`> nmap -sU -vv underpass.htb`
+    nmap -sU -vv underpass.htb

-    #!sh
+Oh! looks like we have `SNMP` related things?

     PORT     STATE         SERVICE REASON
     161/udp  open          snmp    udp-response ttl 63
     1812/udp open|filtered radius  no-response
     1813/udp open|filtered radacct no-response

-Oh! looks like we have `SNMP` related things?
-Is that a Hack the Box thing? lets test another IP and see.

-Nope

 Okay, down the [SNMP](/blog/ctfs/notes/snmp) rabbit hole.

-found a useful command `snmpwalk`
+found a useful command called [snmpwalk](/blog/ctfs/tools/snmpwalk) which dumps public `SNMP` records.

-Apparently version 3 of `SNMP` introduces stronger authentication so its always worthwhile to try the weaker versions of the protocol first.
+Apparently version `3` of `SNMP` introduces stronger authentication so its always worthwhile to try the weaker versions of the protocol first.

-Just for future reference. `SNMP` version 2 and below uses something like a password to protect the data called a `community string`
+Just for future reference. `SNMP` version `2c` and below uses something like a password to protect the data called a `community string`

+Don't ask me why `2c` is called `2c` instead of `2`.
+I didn't look into it.

 For publicly available data, usually that password is something like `public`.
-You can also find default configurations with `private`.
+According to some older sources, it looks like `private` is also a common default community string.

+Running this command will dump all the public records using the `2c` version of the protocol

-`> snmpwalk -v 2c -c public underpass.htb`
+    snmpwalk -v 2c -c public underpass.htb

+Looks like we found a username, super useful.
+This looks like something that could even be found in the wild.

     SNMPv2-MIB::sysDescr.0 = STRING: Linux underpass 5.15.0-126-generic #136-Ubuntu SMP Wed Nov 6 10:38:22 UTC 2024 x86_64
     SNMPv2-MIB::sysObjectID.0 = OID: NET-SNMP-MIB::netSnmpAgentOIDs.10